How to Save on Postage BEFORE You Purchase Wedding Invitations

 Instead of having guests mail back their respond card, use and online RSVP service through a wedding planning website like The Knot.
 But, you don’t necessarily have to exclusively use an online RSVP service.
 You can also include a phone number or email address for people to reply to.
 The idea though is to eliminate the need for an RSVP card and that pesky postage stamp.

-You’ll notice that A LOT of the wedding invitations in our collection come with response postcards.
+You’ll notice that most of the rsvp cards on our website are actually postcards.
 That’s because they are a cost-effective approach to the traditional RSVP.
-Our collection of Wedding Invitations with Free Respond Postcards is filled with beautiful invites that come with matching response postcards.
 You don’t pay extra for RSVPs and you pay less for stamps because the postcard postage rate is lower than the standard postage rate.
-Win!

 Know how much you need and purchase only what you need with maybe a few extras.
-Check out the USPS STAMPS PAGE to see how much stamps are right now and the many awesome designs available!
-(If you like a current design, buy it now.
-There’s no guarantee that design will be available when you want it.)
+Check out the USPS stamps page to see how much stamps are right now and the many awesome designs available!

 If you’re sending 300 wedding invitations with 300 standard response cards, you will be spending $300 on postage at a rate of 50¢ per stamp.
 The good news is you can buy however many stamps you want whenever you want.
 Consider purchasing your stamps in smaller batches spread out over a period of time.